facebookresearch/motion_rolling_prediction/tutorial/README.md

 ## 🎬 Visualization

-To generate a visualization of a model in a particular dataset and setup, use the evaluation commands above replacing:
+To generate the full-body motion visualizations of a few samples from a particular dataset and setup, use the evaluation commands above replacing:
 `--eval --eval_batch_size 16`
 with
 `--vis --vis_overwrite`.